WayneMusungu/emmerce_project/readme.md

 # Todo API.

 This is simple REST API that allows users to create, retrieve, update, and delete items from a todo list.
 The APIis using JWT Authentication and is be able to:
-● Retrieve a list of all todo items.
+1.Retrieve a list of all todo items.
-● Retrieve a specific todo item by ID.
+2.Retrieve a specific todo item by ID.
-● Update a specific todo item by ID.
+3.Update a specific todo item by ID.
-● Delete a specific todo item by ID.
+4.Delete a specific todo item by ID.

 ### Cloning the repository